Rays vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luke Raley and the Tampa Bay Rays will play Gleyber Torres and the New York Yankees at Yankee Stadium on Thursday.
+Harrison Bader and the New York Yankees will try to defeat Wander Franco and the Tampa Bay Rays at Yankee Stadium on Friday at 7:05 PM ET.

-The Rays are -125 moneyline favorites for this matchup against the Yankees (+105).
-The total for the matchup has been set at 8.5 runs.
+The Rays are +145 moneyline underdogs for this matchup against the favorite Yankees (-175).
+The game's over/under has been listed at 8 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.